YPARD: History

 In December 2005, at the Annual General Meeting (AGM) of the Consultative Group on International Agricultural Research (CGIAR), in Marrakech, took place a roundtable with the topic: "How to Increase Young People's Involvement in Agricultural Research for Development (ARD)?"
 That was the seed, hence between March and June 2006, in Bern, gave the input for the meeting with Swiss Agency for Development and Cooperation (SDC) where the initial funding proposal was discussed and signed.

 Between May and July 2006 in Wageningen and Leibniz University of Hannover the vision, the mission, the objectives, the governance structure, and the short and long-term activities for the platform were formulated and preparations for the official launch of YPARD began.
-At the triennial conference of the GFAR, in New Delhi, on 8 November 2006, the Young Professional’s Platform for Agricultural Research for Development is officially launched during a side event.
+At the triennial conference of the GFAR, in New Delhi, on 8 November 2006, the Young Professional's Platform for Agricultural Research for Development is officially launched during a side event.

+A detailed strategic plan for 2018 to 2020 was created in Prague, and the YPARD Charter was revised.
+YPARD began our new hosting at AGRIDEA and CZU.
+The Global Policy Working group was launched- this set the stage for key partnerships in the UNFSS Youth Liaison Group and in the Youth Working Group of the CSIPM to the CFS.

+In 2022 The launch of the YPARD Global Policy Working group culminated in partnership in the Food Systems Pavilion at the UNFCCC COP.

+We also held the YUFRAS-YPARD Young Rural Advisers Training and Mentorship Program.

+Another huge growth step for YPARD in 2023 when we founded YPARD eV, a non-profit registered in Germany.

+We also started the agroecology GP-SAEP project on Agroecology and the CEA-FIRST project in AU-EU research partnership as a consortium partner.

+An incubator project was launched in Africa and Asia-Pacific, and a massive youth summit was held in LAC, encouraging youth ideas to grow to the next level.

+Finally in 2024 We hold an in-person Steering Committee and Staff Retreat in Berlin, revisiting YPARD's vision, mission, values, and strategic way forward.

+As a board member of the Food and Agriculture for Sustainable Transformation (FAST) Partnership, we strategize with key stakeholders on access to quality climate finance.

+A brand new website is launched, and we focus on connecting the Rio Conventions with youth efforts.

 Goal and objectives

 YPARD's goal is to enable and empower young agricultural leaders shaping sustainable food systems.

 YPARD seeks to ensure sustainably improved livelihoods worldwide, through these key objectives: